-Should the newcomer require subsidized housing after the sponsorship period, it is a good idea to discuss how subsidized housing works before the end of the sponsorship so the group can help them apply.
+If there is a possibility that the newcomer is going to have low income when the sponsorship is over, they may need to apply for subsidized housing.
+It is a good idea to discuss how subsidized housing works before the end of the sponsorship so the group can help them apply.
 Usually the rent the person pays is determined by the person's income and is called rent-geared-to-income housing.
 This way the person pays around 30% of the monthly income and the rent is subsidized by the government or a private organization.